 POWER is the ability to achieve purpose. — from a 1967 sermon by the Reverend Dr. Martin Luther King, Jr.

 AUTHORITY is conferred power to perform a service.
-This definition will be useful to the practitioner of leadership as a reminder of two facts.
+This definition is a reminder of two facts.
 First, authority is given and can be taken away.
 Second, authority is conferred as part of an exchange.
-Failure to meet the terms of the exchange means losing one's authority: It can be taken back or given to another who promises to fulfill the bargain.
+Failure to meet the terms of the exchange means losing one's authority: it can be taken back or given to another who promises to fulfill the bargain.

 FORMAL authority is granted because the officeholder promises to meet a set of explicit expectations (job description, legislated mandates).